 - Optional – chopped peanuts

 Put a large pot of water on the stove to boil.
-Add the pasta to the boiling water once your vegetables are nearly softened and ready for the liquid ingredients.
-You can always let your sauce sit a bit and wait for the pasta to be ready, but if your pasta sits and waits for the sauce to be ready, it will either overcook or, if drained, get sticky and cling together.
+Add the pasta to the boiling water once your vegetables are nearly softened and ready for the peanut butter and other ingredients.
+Let your sauce sit a bit and wait for the pasta to be ready.
+If your pasta sits and waits for the sauce to be ready, it will either overcook or, if drained, get sticky and cling together.

 In a large pan, saute the onions and other vegetables on medium heat.
-If you are using any vegetables that will need more time to cook than the others, start those first, or steam them a bit first before adding them to the pan, so everything will be ready in the pan at the same time.
-About one minute before the vegetables are softened, turn the heat to low and add the garlic, allspice, ginger and any other spices.
+If you are using any vegetables that need more time to cook than the others, start those first, so everything will be ready in the pan at the same time.
+About one minute before the vegetables are softened, turn the heat to low and add the garlic, ginger and any spices.
 Saute just until the garlic starts to golden.

 Turn the heat to medium and add the hot sauce, peanut butter, soy sauce and fish sauce.
 Stir in the peanut butter so it melts and blends with the other ingredients.
 Then add the milk and stir to blend all the ingredients.
 The sauce will thicken as it cooks.
 If it gets too thick, add some milk or water from the pasta pot.
 Taste as you go.
 What is it missing?
 More hot sauce?
 Peanut butter?
 Salt?
 Add a little of this and that to get it where you want it.

-Before draining the pasta, take out a few ladles of the pasta water and reserve it in a small bowl.
+Before draining the pasta, take out several ladles of the pasta water and reserve it in a bowl.
 Drain the pasta and add it to the pan along with the cilantro.
 Mix it all up and let it meld together.
 Add more pasta water if it’s too dry.
 When it’s ready, drizzle a little sesame oil over the pasta.